willingc/configurable-http-proxy/doc/installation.rst

     npm install -g configurable-http-proxy

-To install from the source code found in this GitHub repo:
+To install from the source code:

 .. code-block:: bash